WOLLATON HISTORICAL & CONSERVATION SOCIETY

 In order to achieve that, the Society holds a number of talks on local history during winter months and, in the summer, in addition to opening the Dovecote Museum, provides a number of guided walks around the area of greater Wollaton and visits to other historical sites of interest.

-INDOOR MEETINGS with a guest speaker, on the 4th Wednesday of the month September to April (not December), 7.30pm at St Leonard's Community Centre, Bramote Lane, Wollaton (opposite Wollaton Library) NG8 2ND Free for Society members, £2 non members.
+INDOOR MEETINGS with a guest speaker, on the 4th Wednesday of the month September to April (not December), 7.30pm at St Leonard's Community Centre, Bramote Lane, Wollaton (opposite Wollaton Library) NG8 2ND Free for Society members, currently £2 non members.
+(Car park at rear.
+Also accessible by Pinkline bus No 30, get off at the Admiral Rodney stop at Wollaton Library, or The Two, get of at Birdsall Avenue, walk back to Wollaton Road, then follow the road to the Admiral Rodney and turn right on to Bramcote Lane)

-GUIDED WALKS May to August (day of the week, place and times vary - please see the Current Programme and Activities pages).
+GUIDED WALKS May to August (day of the week, place and times vary - please see the Current Programme and Activities pages for details).
 They're free and everyone is welcome.

 VISITS The Society arranges occasional visits to places of historic interest.
 Members and guests pay for transport and an entry fee where applicable.